Coronavirus (COVID-19) information for Dana-Farber patients & families Learn more

 Please note that some translations using Google Translate may not be accurately represented and downloaded documents cannot be translated.
 Dana-Farber assumes no liability for inaccuracies that may result from using this third-party tool, which is for website translation and not clinical interactions.
 You may request a live medical interpreter for a discussion about your care.

-We are also a centralized hub for CLL research, and our team of laboratory and clinical-based investigators and physicians offers access to clinical trials of new, promising therapies.
-We are known for our range of clinical trials, which are available for patients with every stage of the disease, from newly-diagnosed to refractory disease.
+We are also a centralized hub for CLL research.
+Our team of laboratory and clinical-based investigators and physicians offers access to clinical trials of new, promising therapies.
+Our goal is to have a clinical trial option for patients at every stage of the disease.
+We offer clinical trials for newly-diagnosed CLL, relapsed/refractory CLL, as well as Richter's syndrome, a condition where CLL turns into an aggressive form of lymphoma.

 Patients may access a comprehensive range of services specialized for CLL treatment, including: